skie/docs/docs/Notification/index.md

 <a name="testing"></a>
 ## Testing

-You may use the `\Cake\Notification\TestSuite\NotificationTrait` to prevent notifications from being sent during testing.
+You may use the `\Crustum\Notification\TestSuite\NotificationTrait` to prevent notifications from being sent during testing.
 Typically, sending notifications is unrelated to the code you are actually testing.
 Most likely, it is sufficient to simply assert that your application was instructed to send a given notification.

 After adding the `NotificationTrait` to your test case, you may then assert that notifications were instructed to be sent to users and even inspect the data the notifications received: